jrollio/conflict-resolution/README.md

 # Conflict Resolution
-- welcome to the conflict resolution repo that I created on github.com
+- welcome to the conflict resolution repo that I created on my local computer using vscode